 Amir Sends Congratulations To King Of Cambodia

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent on Sunday a cable of congratulations to HM King Norodom Sihamoni of the Kingdom of Cambodia on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani sent on Sunday a cable of congratulations to King Norodom Sihamoni of the Kingdom of Cambodia on the anniversary of his country's Independence Day.

 Legal Disclaimer: